Sarah T. – Portrait of a Teenage Alcoholic: Plot

-Sarah Travis is a 15-year-old girl dealing with feelings of isolation and inadequacy.
-Her parents are divorced and she has minimal contact with her unemployed, alcoholic father, Jerry.
+Sarah Travis (Linda Blair) is a 15-year-old girl dealing with feelings of isolation and inadequacy.
+Her parents are divorced and she has minimal contact with her unemployed, alcoholic biologic father, Jerry (played by Larry Hagman).
 Sarah lives with her mother Jean Hodges, and stepfather Matt, neither of whom notice how lonely Sarah is.
-She feels overshadowed by her sister, Nancy, and wishes to live with her father.
+The family has just moved to a new town in an upscale suburb.
+She feels overwhelmed in the new environment and overshadowed by her older sister, Nancy, and wishes to live with her biologic father.
+At her new school she joins a tryout for the glee club, but out of nervousness she botches the audition and leaves the room visibly upset.